AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

      -  Postexhaustion exercises: Start with a basic, multiple-joint exercise.
 When you reach exhaustion, move on to an isolating exercise.
 For example, the squats alone may not induce an intense muscle burn in the glutes, but by moving to the ButtBlaster, your glutes will soon be on fire.
      -   Preexhaustion exercises: Start with an isolating exercise.
 When you reach exhaustion, move on to a basic, multiple-joint exercise.
 For example, start training your buttocks with a machine such as the Butt Blaster.
 At failure, go directly to the squat or the lunge.
 Main BENEFITS: With antagonistic supersets, by moving quickly from one exercise to another, you shape your muscles while increasing their endurance and burning more calories and fat.

+### Tips and Tricks SECTION
+###### Importance of the Warm-Up
+You can sustain an injury even while performing a very safe exercise if you do not warm up sufficiently.
+This is especially true as you get stronger.
+As you begin to be able to handle heavier weights, the warm-up becomes more and more critical.
+When you are not very strong, the joints and the tendons do not need much warming up because the muscular tension required is not significant.
+As you gain strength, you will need to increase your warm-up time, because you will be subjecting yourmuscles to tension that more and more closely approaches their point of rupture.

+###### Training-Induced Headache
+A training-induced headache is not, strictly speaking, an injury, but it is nonetheless a health discomfort related to physical exercise.
+The training-induced headache was first described by Hippocrates in 450 BC.
+Fortunately, it affects only a minority of women.
+As they start training, a mild to serious headache develops.
+This pain can last from a few minutes to a day and prevent them from training altogether.
+If you suffer from this condition, you should warm up very slowly and thoroughly to prevent it or at least postpone it.
+Avoid increasing the intensity immediately.
+Perform a few minutes of easy cardio to get your blood moving.
+Despite what is usually recommended, start your workout with a smaller body part and a light isolating exercise such as the shoulder lateral raise.
+Use compound movements such as squats or deadlifts at the very end of your workout because they are the most likely to trigger a headache if you are prone to it.

+###### Stretching
+Women’s tendons are already much more flexible than men’s are.
+This is one reason their joints are looser and more prone to injuries.
+If your joints are already unstable, stay away from stretching the muscles surrounding them.
+This is very common at the shoulder level.
+Strength training can tighten the shoulder joints so that they become more stable and less prone to injuries.
+However, don’t avoid all stretching exercises just because you have an unstable shoulder.
+You can still stretch your hips, your lower back, your ankles, and other areas.
+Following a workout is the best time to stretch because a temporary reduction in muscle strength, if it occurs, will not be an issue.
+Ideally, you should stretch the muscles you have just worked because theywill be warm.

+###### How to Stretch?
+     - Static stretching: Static stretching consists of holding the stretch position for 10 to 30 seconds.
+The degree of stretch has to be modulated according to your level of flexibility.
+If you are not flexible, do not stretch too much or for too long.
+As your flexibility improves, you can intensify the degree of stretching.
+     - Dynamic stretching: Dynamic stretching uses movement, often sportspecific movement, to achieve a stretch.
+Walking lunges, arm circles, and leg swings are examples of this type of stretch.
+      - Ballistic stretching: Ballistic stretching combines small bursts of stretching with small recoils of muscle contractions.
+You can repeat this combination of small, back and forth movements for 10 to 30 seconds.

+##### Joint Laxity During Menstruation
+The risk of injury, especially of ligaments, is much greater in women than in men.
+For example, the incidence of tearing the cruciate ligaments of the knee is three times higher in female athletes than in their male counterparts.
+This vulnerability is largely due to a higher secretion of estrogen in women than in men.
+It is especially true during the preovulatory period.
+By the same token, hormonal fluctuations during this period cause increased flexibility in the muscles and tendons, suddenly rendering the joints less stable.
+Whenever you notice a sudden increase in joint laxity, stop stretching that joint.
+Also, reduce the amount of weight you are using on the exercises that mobilize that joint because the risk of injury has skyrocketed.
+Wait for stability to return to normal before resuming heavy training and stretching.

+### Breakdown of Cardio Versus Weight Training
+Weight training and cardio (aerobic) training are two very different forms of exercise.
+Yet, they are very complementary.
+Medical researchers have shown that cardio training favors fat loss, whereas resistance training enhances lean muscle mass as well as strength.
+Furthermore, aerobic activity is most appropriate for improving endurance and cardiovascular health.
+The respective importance you should give to each form of training depends on your goals.
+Consider the following:
+> If your priority is to lose body fat, you should mainly perform cardio training.
+However, do not neglect resistance training to preserve your lean mass.
+It is best to spend two thirds of your time performing cardio exercises and only one third performing weight training.
+> If you mainly want to tone your body, devote two thirds of your time to weights and one third to cardio.
+> If you desire to tone up and lose fat at the same time, divide your training time equally between weights and cardio.
+> If you are too skinny, you can skip cardio as you attempt to gain as much muscle as possible.